Humanities, Philosophy and Law

 The intercalated BSc in Medical Sciences with Humanities, Philosophy and Law is a unique course that integrates approaches from medical science, ethics, law, philosophy, history and the arts.
 This BSc provides an intellectually stimulating and inventive learning opportunity for students who care about core values of medicine in the changing landscape of healthcare provision.
 The cultural contexts of medical science will be a key theme throughout the course.

-The programme starts with a two-week induction and then is structured around three modules: ‘the body’, ‘the mind’ and ‘death and dying’, followed by a project module for which you can choose a topic for focused, supervised study.
+Teaching is structured around three main themes: ‘the body’, ‘the mind’ and ‘death and dying’, followed by a project module for which you can choose a topic for focused, supervised study.
 The course is assessed through a variety of methods, for example, essays, presentations, recordings, posters and reports.
 There are no formal examinations.

 The course is led by experienced experts in the field who have all been recognised for their excellent teaching.
 You will also have the opportunity to engage with renowned scientists and artists working at the cutting edge of interdisciplinary medicine and its contexts.

 Most teaching takes place at the South Kensington and Charing Cross Hospital (in Hammersmith) campuses, although some classes may take place at other campuses within London.
 Field trips are likely to include museums, galleries and archives across London and perhaps further afield, as well as a visit to the Coroner's Court.

 Students must be registered on a General Medical Council-recognised MBBS degree (or equivalent) and have successfully completed the first two years of that programme.
 No break in studies is permitted between the programme at the other institution and the beginning of the programme for the BSc degree.